knapp221/SUMO-4511/README.md

 How to use:
 The following repository was designed to be used with Simulation of Urban MObility (SUMO) and executed from the command line in Linux.

-Therefore, in order to run any simulations from this repository, the following dependencies will be required:
+Therefore, in order to run any simulations from this repository, there are the following dependencies:
 SUMO - Be sure to add it to PATH.
 Python 3 - Python 3.12 specifically was used for this project environment.
 TraCI - SUMO doesn't always come with TraCI installed, but should be contained in the sumo-tools installation.